clementcolne/clementcolne/README.md

 - :dog: Dogs are my best friends
 - :sunglasses: I have 8 year expérience as a league of legends player and still gold, so I can promise you my mental is incredibly strong (or i'm a sociopath, I don't know :smiling_imp:)

 I enjoy coding, especially create usefull tools.
-I mostly develop web projects, mainly in PHP (even if I get trashed for that :poop:) but I also like use various technologies like other languages for backend like Java Spring Boot or frontend JavaScript frameworks like Vue.JS.
+I mostly develop web projects, mainly in PHP (even if I get trashed for that :poop:) but I also like to use various technologies like other languages for backend like Java Spring Boot or frontend JavaScript frameworks like Vue.JS.

 🌱 I’m currently learning [Laravel](https://laravel.com) and [Vue.JS](https://vuejs.org)